What do white poppies represent?

 You can buy them from us online.
-There are also a number of shops, cafes, faith groups and other outlets that sell white poppies.
+There are also many shops, cafes, faith groups and other outlets that sell white poppies.
 If you would like to sell them in your area, we would be pleased to hear from you.
 You can reach us at firstname.lastname@example.org.

-The number of White Poppies sold each year varies and has risen steadily in recent years.
+The number of white poppies sold each year varies and has risen steadily in recent years.
 In 2015, the number of white poppies sold passed the 100,000 mark for the first time.

 In 2018, we sold 122,385 white poppies: more than any year since white poppies were first worn in 1933.
-White poppies are distributed via individuals as well as shops, schools, colleges, faith groups, local authorities and museums.
-These figures are higher than, but we are of course concerned with the message behind the white poppy and not only the sales figures.
+White poppies are distributed via individuals as well as shops, schools, colleges, workplaces, faith groups, trade union branches and museums.
+We are of course concerned with the message behind the white poppy and not only the sales figures.